-The point here is that EasyJet don’t just send one or two emails but build momentum from the time you book your ticket to the time you take your flight and use every opportunity along the way to provide useful information and extra service that will get you to your destination without any hassle.
-Along with that they use the opportunity to maximise their conversion and upwell opportunities.
-A savvy use of series.
+The point here is that EasyJet doesn’t just send one or two emails but build momentum from the time you book your ticket to the time you take your flight and use every opportunity along the way to provide useful information and extra service that will get you to your destination without any hassle.
+Along with that, they use the opportunity to maximize their conversion and upsell opportunities.
+Savvy use of series.

-Takeaway: Use series of emails to maximise the chances of conversion and to build trust and familiarity.
+Takeaway: Use a series of emails to maximize the chances of conversion and to build trust and familiarity.
 Don’t go overboard but don’t send just one, single email!

 2. Don’t miss the boat: Use your transactional emails for marketing

 A huge portion of the emails sent by travel companies such as airlines and hotels are transactional emails.
 Flight confirmations, reservation updates, requests for more information and so on all fall into this category.